 British Airways San Jose to Prague $367.25 round trip

-In mid-August I purchased a $367 ticket to fly San Jose SJC to Prague, Czech Republic for this October trip getting an even deeper AARP $65 discount on the $430 ticket price.
+In mid-August I purchased a $367 ticket to fly San Jose SJC to Prague, Czech Republic for this October trip, getting an even deeper AARP $65 discount on the $430 regular ticket price.

 My cure for post-travel depression is plan another trip.
 After five weeks in Europe this summer, I really like the idea of getting out of the USA as much as I can.

 Prague was not my first destination choice for Europe, but I chose Prague for a variety of reasons, even though I spent a week in Prague in July.